pterodactyl/documentation/daemon/installing.md

 If you want to take a different approach, try using `lscpu` and checking what the virtualization type listed is.
 An example of this is shown below which shows my hypervisor running with full virtualization — this means it will support Docker without issues.
-If you see `KVM` for the vendor, chances are you're fine as well.
+If you see `KVM` or `VMware` for the vendor, chances are you're fine as well.

 ``` bash
 dane@daemon:~$ lscpu | grep 'vendor\|type'